 So when Greg Valentine and Tito Santana met on July 6th, 1985, in a steel cage in Baltimore, Maryland, it was a perfect opportunity to put the belt out to pasture.
 While Santana got the victory to reclaim the title, Valentine retrieved the championship and destroyed the belt, beating it repeatedly against the cage and tearing the gold away from the leather.
 Shortly thereafter, the WWE awarded Santana a new belt, the iconic Intercontinental design still in use by the WWE today.

 "I had to give the belt back to Tito after that angle," Valentine said.
 "And one day when I saw him a few years ago, I asked whatever became of that belt, because Tito kept it after that angle.
+What he responded with broke my heart.
 He told me his wife threw it out!
 Do you know how much money I could have made with that belt now?"

 What is Greg Valentine Up To These Days?

 Valentine works a lot of autograph and convention shows these days.

 "Don’t you think people would have paid for a picture with that belt?"
 He laughs, but it’s easy to see he’s only half-kidding.